YongJunLim/lcc-2025/README.md

 Developed with SvelteKit (Svelte 5) and Tailwind CSS.

 ### Backend
-Developed with Sveltekit, Drizle, Supabase and Microsoft Power Automate
+Developed with Sveltekit, Drizzle, Supabase and Microsoft Power Automate

 #### How it works
 1. Participants vote for their favourite poster via a Microsoft Form.